mdawsonuk/LevelDBDumper/README.md

       h/help              Display this help message.
       d/dir               Directory to recursively process.
 This is required. q/quiet             Don't output all key/value pairs to console.
 Default will output all key/value pairs t/outputType        Output type.
-Can be "csv", "text" or "json".
-JSON and text coming soon o/outputDir         Directory to save all output results to.
+Can be "csv" or "json" o/outputDir         Directory to save all output results to.
 Required for any file output f/outputFile        Filename to use when saving output.
 This will be appended with path and date b/batch             Combine all output files into one file.
 Supported by "csv" and "json" file types